KailasMahavarkar/rustbox/docs/docs/source/lib.md

 ## Usage Context
 This module is typically used by:
 - The main binary (`main.rs`) for CLI operations
-- External crates that want to embed mini-isolate functionality
+- External crates that want to embed rustbox functionality
 - Test suites that need access to the core library components

 ## Security Considerations